ytakefuji/scoreUS/README.md

 Specify feature-importances in descending order.

-Indicators such as the number of deaths, immunization rates, population, poverty rates, and others must be considered in scoring.
+Indicators such as the number of deaths, immunization rates, population, poverty rates, and others must be used in machine learning.

 # deaths of US states: